 - Engaging the services of a mental health professional if needed

 - Creating a network of relatives and friends who will be prepared to help

 - Finding and attending a support group (either in-person or online)

 - Becoming educated on the disease, treatment options, and what to anticipate as it advances

 A leading home care provider, like Compassionate Nursing Services, is an excellent asset to family members caring for someone with Alzheimer’s.
 Starting home care services now, in the earliest stage, is imperative to building trust and rapport with the older adult – something that will likely be essential as the dementia moves into subsequent stages.
 In addition, it allows family caregivers the opportunity for ongoing, regularly scheduled breaks from care.
 Our thoroughly trained and experienced care experts are highly skilled and up to date on the most effective dementia care techniques.

 We can also offer you helpful resources specific to any particular challenges you are facing.
 Just contact us at 314-432-4312 and request a complimentary in-home consultation.
-With Compassionate Nursing Services, a premier provider of the most trusted senior care in Chesterfield, Missouri, and the surrounding areas, you’re never alone; we are here to walk with you each step of the way.
+With Compassionate Nursing Services, a premier provider of memory care in Clayton and the surrounding areas, you’re never alone; we are here to walk with you each step of the way.